Copper Wing Butterfly

 The endangered Copper Wing Butterfly is a rare and beautiful creature.
 Only as big as your fingernail, this butterfly has a distribution that is restricted to altitudes above 900m.
 It occurs in small populations in the Blue Mountains region and west to Bathurst.

 The Copper Wing Butterfly is threatened by loss of habitat and by invasive weed species which compete with its host plant.
-AEFI contributes to the management of a small population of these butterflies at Secret Creek Sanctuary but another important site containing a larger population has been identified nearby in Lithgow.
-The current owner is in the process of generously donating this land to the Foundation for management and weed control, to restore the butterfly's habitat to optimal condition.
+AEFI contributes to the management of a small population of these butterflies at Secret Creek Sanctuary, another important site containing a larger population has been identified nearby.
+The property owner is in the process of generously donating this land to AEFI for management and weed control, to restore the butterfly's habitat to optimal condition.